Zábřeh: History

 The first written mention of Zábřeh is from 1254.
 It was most likely a settlement that was intended to protect the ford.
 A fortress was probably founded here together with the settlement.
 In 1278, Zábřeh was first referred to as a town.

 From the mid-14th century until 1392, the Zábřeh estate was held by the Moravian branch of the Sternberg family, then shortly by Jobst of Moravia, who donated it to lords of Kravaře in 1397.
 In the late 14th or early 15th century, the local fortress was rebuilt into a castle.

 In 1442, Jiří od Kravaře sold Zábřeh to the Tunkl of Brníčko family, who became the most significant owners of the town.
 It was the only aristocratic family that ever had its seat at Zábřeh Castle.
 They made Zábřeh the centre of one of the largest estates in Moravia.
 They had expanded and rebuilt the castle in the late Gothic style and established ponds here, of which only one has survived.
 They were also known for conflicts with neighbouring families and vassals.

 In 1508, Jindřich Tunkl was forced to sell the whole estate to Mikuláš Trčka of Lípa due to large debts.
 Trčka of Lípa traded the estate with the Boskovic family in 1512, In the 16th century, the significance of Zábřeh declined.
-The Zábřeh Castle was renaissance rebuilt in the 1560s and 1570.
+The Zábřeh Castle was rebuilt in the Renaissance style in the 1560s and 1570s.
 The estate was inherited by the Zierotin family in 1589.

-After the properties of the Zierotins were confiscated after the Battle of White Mountain, Zábřeh was acquired by the House of Liechtenstein, who owned it from 1622 until 1848.
+After the properties of the Zierotins were confiscated after the Battle of White Mountain, Zábřeh was acquired by the Liechtenstein family, who owned it from 1622 until 1848.
 The Thirty Years' War affected Zábřeh mainly from the economic point of view, and the town never managed to return to its previous economic and cultural significance.
 The castle was partially baroque modified in 1661, then the northern Baroque wing was added in 1727–1736.
 After the abolition of the lordship system, the Baroque wing of the castle was sold by Prince Aloys II of Liechtenstein to the town of Zábřeh.

 After a devastating fire at the end of the 18th century, almost all the houses had to be rebuilt.
 In the first half 19th century, the Prague–Olomouc railway was built through the town, and thus the current appearance of the town was created.
 After the railway station was built after 1845, Zábřeh became an important commercial and industrial centre of the region.

 Until 1918 Zábřeh was part of Austria-Hungary, head of the district with the same name, one of the 34 Bezirkshauptmannschaften in Moravia.

 In 1938, the town was annexed by Nazi Germany and administered as part of the Reichsgau Sudetenland.
 Most Jews were killed during the Holocaust.
 The German speaking population was expelled in 1945 according to the Beneš decrees.
 Abandoned houses were taken over by Czechs from different parts of the country.